 Dr. Ribordy is the recipient of several awards such as the 2001 New Entrepreneurs in Technology and Science prize, the 2002 de Vigier award and the Swiss Society for Optics and Microscopy 1999 prize.
 At the end of 2005, he was selected as one of the most innovative individuals in information technology worldwide by the World Technology Network.

-Ms. Richdale is a seasoned entrepreneurial executive with 25 years of operating, management and sales and marketing experience.
+Ms. Richdale is an entrepreneurial executive with 25 years of operating, management and sales and marketing experience.
 She has been working in the security industry for 15 years, focusing on cryptography, network security, identity management and strong authentication solutions.
 Prior to ID Quantique Ms. Richdale held the role of Managing Director International Operations of Bioscrypt, the enterprise access division of L1 Identity Solutions (now Sagem-Safran) .
 In 2001 she founded the company A4Vision, specialising in 3D face recognition, which was acquired by Bioscrypt in March 2007.

 Ms. Richdale holds an MBA from INSEAD (Fontainebleau, France) and a degree in modern languages (Russian & German) from Cambridge University.
 She is an occasional lecturer at the Infosec course at the University of Geneva and on the advisory board of the EPFL’s Management of Technology MBA course.
 In addition she is qualified CISSP and on the board of the Swiss chapter of ISC2.